 Retracting a key

-A key has a certain lifespan, outside of which it is no longer valid.
-This either can be the case when you don't want to extend the expired key because you no longer want to use it, or if you want to terminate the expiration time prematurely.
-In a more severe case, you have to end it because you lost the key or it has been compromised.
+A key has an expiry date, after which it is no longer valid.
+This can either occur when you don't want to extend the expired key because you no longer want to use it, or if you want to end the validity prematurely.
+In a more severe case, you might need to end it because the key was lost or has been compromised.

-This is because it's important to let the world know about the invalidity, to prevent future usage such as encrypting data with that certificate.
-Otherwise people would still use the certificate to encrypt messages, which then could not be decrypted, or, in case of compromise, someone else might be able to read it.
+This is because it's important to let the world know about the invalidation, to prevent future usage such as encrypting data with that certificate.
+Otherwise, people could still use the certificate to encrypt messages, which then could not be decrypted, or, in case of compromise, someone else might be able to read it.

-Note: The expiration of the certificate does not affect the secret key material, encrypted data can still be decrypted.
+The expiration of the certificate does not affect the secret key material; encrypted data can still be decrypted with an expired certificate.

 Hard and soft revocation

-Revocation is done by creating a revocation certificate and publishing this or your revoked certificate to the keyservers.
-A revocation certificate is stand-alone, so you can, but don't have to add it to a key to publish it.
-The keyservers would add it to the origin certificate and people will get this revoked certificate from there.
-Nevertheless, sq key revoke will automatically mark your own key as revoked while creating the revocation certificate, so you don't have to apply it and can just disseminate your updated certificate.
-If your certificate is not published on keyservers, but only passed by lets say email, you could either simply send the revocation certificate itself to somebody to import it (importing will automatically add it to the certificate) or you could send the already revoked certificate.
+Revocation is done by creating a revocation certificate and publishing it, or your revoked certificate, to the keyservers.
+A revocation certificate is stand-alone, so you can (but don't have to) add it to a key to publish it.
+The keyservers will add it to the origin certificate, and other people will get this revoked certificate from there.
+Nevertheless, sq key revoke will automatically mark your own key as revoked while creating the revocation certificate, so you don't have to apply it and can just distribute your updated certificate.
+If your certificate is not published on keyservers, but only passed by, let's say email, you could either send the revocation certificate to somebody for them to import (importing will automatically add it to the certificate) or the already-revoked certificate.

-There are two different ways a revocation can be looked at.
+There are two different ways a revocation can be seen.
 They concern the validity of signatures and certifications created by the revoked key.
-If the key got compromised, meaning an attacker got control over the secret key material, new signatures/certifications could be created by the attacker (and probably even dated back in time).
-This implies that signatures and certificates made by a compromised key cannot be trusted (even if they have been made before the compromise).
+If the key was compromised, meaning an attacker got hold of the secret key material, new signatures/certifications could be created by the attacker (and probably even backdated).
+This implies that signatures and certificates made by a compromised key cannot be trusted (even if they appear to have been made before the compromise).

-But keys do not have to be compromised to be revoked, keys can also be retired or superseded - the secret key material in this case would still be under the sole control of the keyholder.
-Signatures and certifications keep their validity.
+But keys do not have to be compromised to be revoked; they can also be retired or superseded.
+In this case, the secret key material would still be under the sole control of the legitimate keyholder, so signatures and certifications retain their validity.

-So there are two classes of revocations.
-The revocation in case of a compromise that invalidates signatures and certifications is call "hard".
-The other - the retirement case - is called "soft".
+So there are two classes of revocation.
+In the event of a compromise, a revocation that invalidates all signatures and certifications is called "hard".
+The other—the retirement case—is called "soft".

-The revocation certificate which is generated at creation time of the key is an emergency measure in case you lost your key.
-That's unrelated to any possible breach.
-This certificate has been stored in the $HOME/.local/share/sequoia/revocation-certificates (unless stated otherwise as described below) and it is tagged as 'unspecified' in the revocation certificate, which cannot be changed later on.
-If you still have access to your key (even compromised), you can (and should) generate a more meaningful revocation certificate.
+The revocation certificate generated at the same time as the key is an emergency measure in case you lose your key.
+This is unrelated to any possible breach.
+This certificate is stored in the $HOME/.local/share/sequoia/revocation-certificates (unless stated otherwise, as described below) and its reason for revocation is given as unspecified in the certificate (as it is unknown at the time it's created), and this cannot be changed later on.
+If you still have access to your key (even if compromised), you can (and should) generate a more meaningful revocation certificate.
+Besides the revocation reason this also includes—if desired—an announcement of a new certificate's fingerprint, using the message option.

-In both cases you have the possibility to write the revocation certificate to a file.
-In the case of the emergency revocation certificate the option '--rev-cert' followed by a file name has to be provided while generating your key.
-It then can be copied to another data store so that you can still access it, even if your key on your computer is not available anymore.
-When creating a soft revocation certificate, for example in order to have a more specified one prepared for future usage, you would have to use the '--output' option to write that revocation certificate to a file instead of importing it directly into the keystore, which would happen, if you don't use this option.
-In that case your key would automatically be revoked by sq.
-If your storing it as a file, you would have to import it into the keystore to add it to the key or publish it by itself as described below.
+When creating a soft revocation certificate, for example, to have a more precisely specified one prepared for future use, you would have to use the --output option to write the revocation certificate to a file instead of importing it directly into the keystore.
+Otherwise sq would automatically import the revocation, resulting in your key being revoked!
+If you're storing it as a file, you would have to import it into the keystore to add it to the key, or publish it independently, as described below.

 Creating and publishing a revocation certificate for soft revocation

-As described above you can generate a revocation certificate for a certificate using the command sq key revoke.
+As described above, you can generate a revocation certificate for a certificate using sq key revoke.

-In the following example --cert requires the fingerprint of the cert to be revoked.
-The last two options <REASON>, where to choose from compromised, superseded, retired or unspecified, and <MESSAGE> are mandatory.
+In the following example --cert specifies the fingerprint of the cert to revoke.
+The --reason option must be one of compromised, superseded, retired or unspecified, and --message contains a plain-text explanation.
+Both options are mandatory.

 $ sq key revoke --cert $FINGERPRINT --reason retired --message 'quit my job'

-This command does not give any output.
-If you have a look into the certificate using the origin fingerprint, you will see that is is marked as revoked.
-The revocation certificate has been created and at the same time imported into the keystore and applied on the key, so that the inspection shows the certificate which is marked as revoked:
+This command does not produce any output, but if you inspect the certificate using the original fingerprint, you will see that it has been marked as revoked.
+The revocation certificate has been created and at the same time imported into the keystore and applied to the key:

 sq inspect --cert $FINGERPRINT